German war crimes

-The governments of the German Empire and Nazi Germany (under Adolf Hitler) ordered, organized, and condoned a substantial number of war crimes, first in the Herero and Nama genocide and then in the First and Second World Wars.
-The most notable of these is the Holocaust, in which millions of European Jews were systematically abused, deported, and murdered, along with Romani in the Romani Holocaust and non-Jewish Poles.
+The governments of the German Empire and Nazi Germany (under Adolf Hitler) ordered, organized, and condoned a substantial number of war crimes, first in the Namibian genocide and then in the First and Second World Wars.
+The most notable of these is the Holocaust, in which millions of European Jews, Romanis and Slavs were systematically abused, deported, and murdered.
 Millions of civilians and prisoners of war also died as a result of German abuses, mistreatment, and deliberate starvation policies in those two conflicts.
-Much of the evidence was deliberately destroyed by the perpetrators, such as in Sonderaktion 1005, in an attempt to conceal their crimes.
+Much of the evidence was deliberately destroyed by the perpetrators, such as in Sonderaktion 1005, in an attempt to conceal these crimes.

 Herero Wars

 Considered to have been the first genocide of the 20th century, the Herero and Nama genocide was perpetrated by the German Empire between 1904 and 1907 in German South West Africa (modern-day Namibia), during the Scramble for Africa.
 On January 12, 1904, the Herero people, led by Samuel Maharero, rebelled against German colonialism.
 In August, General Lothar von Trotha of the Imperial German Army defeated the Herero in the Battle of Waterberg and drove them into the desert of Omaheke, where most of them died of thirst.
 In October, the Nama people also rebelled against the Germans only to suffer a similar fate.

 In total, from 24,000 up to 100,000 Herero and 10,000 Nama died.
 The genocide was characterized by widespread death by starvation and thirst because the Herero who fled the violence were prevented from returning from the Namib Desert.
 Some sources also claim that the German colonial army systematically poisoned wells in the desert.